The 8 Best User Feedback Tools for your SaaS

 Let’s look at the long-form customer feedback tools now…

 As for microsurveys, you can add a slide-in widget that asks your customers a specific question about the page they’re on.
-Segmenting and behavioral targeting, however, is limited compared to other customer feedback tools I’ve covered.
+Segmenting and behavioral targeting, however, are limited compared to other customer feedback tools I’ve covered as Hotjar is mostly for web surveys that trigger when a user lands on a URL page.

 Hotjar’s analytics can help you visualize the responses you receive.
-It’s also worth remembering that you’ll also get access to Hotjar’s behavior-tracking features, including heat maps and scroll tracking.
+It’s also worth remembering that you’ll also get access to Hotjar’s behavior-tracking features, including heat maps and scroll tracking, getter some great visual feedback too.

 Hotjar starts at $29 per month if you’re a really early-stage startup.
 It then increases to $89 per month when you start to scale and want to measure more traffic.

-Typeform earns its place on our list of the best customer feedback tools simply by making it easy to create beautiful long-form surveys.
+Typeform earns its place on our list of the best customer feedback tools simply by being a dedicated survey platform making it easy to create beautiful long-form surveys.

 The idea is that you make your survey conversational.
 This increases engagement and improves the quality of data you collect.